Breast Cancer Screening using the PET Scan

 Normally, a PET scan actually scans the whole body and is sometimes used as part of breast cancer staging to check for metastasis of the cancer to other parts of the body.
 (Scinti scans are also frequently used).

-PET scans measure changes in the metabolic rate.
+PET scan measure changes in the metabolic rate.
 So, because cancer cells have a slightly higher metabolic rate than other cells, the PET scan will show ‘hot spots‘ of increased density where malignant cancer masses are likely developing.

 This page still has really great information, however I have a newer version of this page with more up-to-date material on imaging techniques including PET scans.
 Check it out!